wojciechczerski/Tomino/Assets/Tomino/Documentation/Tomino.md

 # Getting started

-This document describes steps required for using Tomino in your Unity project.
+This document describes the steps required for using Tomino in your Unity project.

 ## Core components

-The core logic of the game is controlled by components that have no dependencies on Unity.
-This components include:
+The core components that control the game logic have no dependencies on Unity.
+These components include:

 - `Game` - Controls the game logic by handling user input and updating the board state.
-- `Board` - Contains collection of blocks placed on the board and allows for moving them within the defined bounds.
+- `Board` - Contains a collection of blocks placed on the board and allows for moving them within the defined bounds.
-- `Block` - A block with specified type that can be placed (and moved) on a board.
+- `Block` - A unit-sized rectangle with a specified type that the `Board` renders.
-- `Piece` - A piece is a collection of blocks that all move together on the board.
+- `Piece` - A piece is a collection of blocks moving together on the `Board`.

-Separating from Unity API facilitates game logic testing as there is no need to deal with `MonoBehavior` dependencies.
+Separating from Unity API facilitates game logic testing, as dealing with `MonoBehavior` dependencies is unnecessary.

 ## Creating the `Board` and the `Game`

-The first step is to create a `Board` which will define boundaries and positions for blocks and the piece controlled by the player.
+The first step is to create a `Board`, which will define boundaries and positions for blocks and the piece controlled by the player.

 ```csharp
 Board board = new Board(10, 20);
 ```

-The next step is to instantiate the `Game` object that is responsible for controlling the main logic by handling user input and updating the board tate.
+The next step is to instantiate the `Game` object responsible for controlling the main logic by handling user input and updating the board state.
 The game pools user input from the provided `IPlayerInput` parameter.

 ```csharp
 var game = new Game(board, new KeyboardInput());
 ```

-The game needs to receive update events and because it's not a `MonoBehavior` it has to be done manually, e.g. by the parent controller class.
+The `Game` needs to receive update events, and because it's not a `MonoBehavior`, it has to be done manually, e.g. by the parent controller class.

 ```csharp
 class GameController: MonoBehavior